SreeniEadara/disguvery/README.md

 ---

 ### Installation with a Python virtual environment

+Make sure you have Python installed (version 3.10 is recommended).

 To create a virtual environment, navigate to the `disguvery-main` folder and type: